They say that you can’t step in the same river twice.

 I stared around in a blissful stupor, forgetting why I had even gone outside in the first place.
 I had never appreciated the beauty of the world around me so much before.
 But after having tasted grief and despair, even the most mundane of sights that I had known since I was a child were little victories that shone brightly in defiance against the darkness.
 Each second I survived to carry on was its own miracle.

+Soon, the little victories grew so numerous that they all blended together and I forgot them all individually, and neglected the passage of time.
 I wished this miracle could have lasted forever.
 For even while I traveled through my innermost darkness, for a moment, I had found my way back to light.

 Chapter 3: Rapid Eye Movement